tumaianhdo/LLNL-HPC-BigData/README.md

 condor_status
 pegasus-status
 ```
-3. Modify the simulation config file if there is a need.
+4. Modify the simulation config file if there is a need.
-You can find the Cloverleaf config file as insitu/simulation/input
+You can find the Cloverleaf config file as the following path:
+> ${INST_WORK_HOME}/simulation/input/clover.in
-4. Modify the config files for your in-situ pipeline to setting the trigger configurations.
+5. Modify the config files for your in-situ pipeline to setting the trigger configurations.
 There are two config files event-config.{nvm/lustre} corresponding to each data placement setup (on NVRAM or on Lustre) under the directory in-situ/config.
 The structure of the files under JSON format as follows:

 event-config.nvm template
 > {